-I was beyond thrilled to be going but I was quite frazzled trying to plan outfits since we would be gone three weeks, taking only a suitcase and backpack each and I had to plan for chilly weather in New Zealand and humid weather in Fiji.
+I was beyond thrilled to be going but I was quite frazzled trying to plan outfits since we would be gone three weeks, taking only a suitcase and backpack each and I had to plan for chilly Spring weather in New Zealand and humid weather in Fiji.
 (That was also part of my husband’s surprise.)

 I had to get creative with pairing since I couldn’t pack much.
 The effort paid off; not only did I pack just enough but I still had plenty of room for souvenirs.

 - Pack layers!
 In the Spring, the weather fluctuates constantly.
-Thankfully, being from the Midwest, I was used experiencing all four seasons in one day.
+Thankfully, being from the Midwest, I was used to experiencing all four seasons in one day.

 - Bring Sunscreen.
 I was told I would need it every day but that was not the case for me.
 I only needed it at the Bay of Islands.
 (Which I didn’t use—and got burnt—but that’s another story.)